-And from there, I went to the headquarters of TF1, just around the corner from the American church, and debated the Soviet press attaché, Mr. Avdeyev on the Olympic boycott.
-They threw the ball to him first and he was well prepared.
+They threw the ball to the Soviet first and he was well prepared.
 I probably should have interrupted him.
 He went on for several minutes but then I had my chance and my theme was basically that Americans believe you can have both freedom and security.
-For the Soviets it is a choice of either freedom or security.
+For the Soviets, it is a choice of either freedom or security.
 We could absolutely guarantee that their athletes would be secure while at the same time, people would have freedom of speech.

-I made reference to my years in Moscow and even some reference to the KGB which is the Committee on State Security and how they interpret security and how we interpret security and obviously, if security is part of the name KGB, then it has a very different meaning in their context than in ours.
+I made reference to my years in Moscow and to the KGB, the Committee on State Security, and how differently they and we interpret security.
+Obviously, if security is part of the name KGB, then it has a very different meaning in their context than in ours.

 I went home and didn't sleep a wink that night.
 I tossed and turned wondering what the reaction would be.
 Jack Maresca, the DCM was the first person to greet me and he was indignant, not with me, but he felt that TF-1 had favored the Soviet, let him have more speech time than I had.
-But the ambassador was 100% on my side, congratulated me not only for what I did but for being willing to go do it.
+But the ambassador was 100% on my side, congratulating me not only for what I did but for being willing to go do it.
 He felt he had set an example for people on his staff; not only he but the DCM and now the press attaché would be willing to go out and do this sort of thing.